ANZICS CTG Supported Study

 Bloodstream infections are a common and serious problem, affecting 15% of critically ill patients and resulting in increased mortality.
 Optimal antibiotic treatment duration for these patients has not been studied.
 The aim of this study is to determine optimal treatment duration for bloodstream infections; maximizing clinical cure while minimizing antimicrobial treatment harms.

-Nick Daneman, Rob Fowler, Deborah Cook, Steven Reynolds, John Muscedere, Rick Hall, Ruxandra Pinto, Rachael Parke, and Asgar Rishu.
+Nick Daneman (Chair), Rob Fowler (Chair), Yaseen Arabi, Deborah Cook, Rick Hall, John Muscedere, Ruxandra Pinto, Rachael Parke, Steven Reynolds and Asgar Rishu (Project Manager), Benjamin Rogers, Yahya Shehabi

 Canadian Critical Care Trials Group